LakhindarPal/NextDrama/README.md

 streamlit run app.py
 ```

-You can also load the precomputed embeddings and data using:
+You can also manually load the precomputed data:

 ```python
 import joblib